Towards human-level performance on automatic pose estimation of infant spontaneous movements: Results

 \section{Results}

-Table~\ref{tab:performance} displays the performance of the eight different ConvNets included in the comparative analysis.
-In terms of precision, 30-52\% decrease in $ME$ compared to the OpenPose baseline is achieved.
-This is supported by higher robustness (i.e., gains in $PCK_{h}@100$, $PCK_{h}@50$, and $PCK_{h}@30$).
-In high-precision pose estimation, $PCK_{h}@10$ accuracies from 58.87\% to 81.20\% are displayed, compared to 34.73\% for OpenPose.
-With regards to computational efficiency, all models are smaller, with 1.4-54 times fewer parameters, and require less computation than OpenPose, i.e., 2.2-168 times less FLOPs.
-Moreover, for the most computationally efficient ConvNet, EfficientPose RT, 16 times speed-up of inference is achieved.
+Table~\ref{tab:performance} gives an overview of the performances of the eight different ConvNets, as well as the official version of OpenPose, on In-Motion Poses.
+In terms of localization performance, a 6-37\% decrease in $ME$ compared to the OpenPose baseline is achieved.
+This is supported by a higher robustness (i.e., gains in $PCK_{h}@1.0$, $PCK_{h}@0.5$, and $PCK_{h}@0.3$).
+In high-precision pose estimation, $PCK_{h}@0.1$ from 58.71\% to 81.11\% can be observed, compared to 54.89\% and 49.66\% for fine-tuned OpenPose and official OpenPose, respectively.
+With regards to computational efficiency, all models are smaller, with 1.4-54 times fewer parameters, and require less computation than OpenPose, i.e., 2.2-169 times less FLOPs.
+Moreover, the most computationally efficient ConvNet, EfficientPose RT, achieved run-time performance of 198 frames per second.

-Table~\ref{tab:humanprecision} displays the precision of the top-performing ConvNet of each model family.
-The most accurate model, EfficientHourglass B4, achieved 1.22 mm difference from the average human annotation spread $H$ of 4.94 mm.
-This equals an average percentage of human performance (i.e., $PCK@Human^{95}$) of 87.02\%, compared to 43.07\% for OpenPose.
-Fig.~\ref{fig:errors} shows a close resemblance between the error distribution of the human annotations and the estimates of EfficientPose III and EfficientHourglass B4 across body keypoints.
-This resemblance was supported by a significant consistency, $ICC(C,1)$, and high agreement, $ICC(A,1)$, between the mean error of human expert annotations and EfficientPose III and EfficientHourglass B4 (see Table~\ref{tab:icc}).
-The lower $ICC(A,1)$ compared to $ICC(C,1)$ reflects a slightly higher $ME$ for the ConvNet models compared to the inter-rater error $H$ of the human experts.
+Table~\ref{tab:humanperformance} displays the localization performance of the top-performing ConvNet of each model family.
+The most accurate model, EfficientHourglass B4, achieved an $ME$ of 0.0681 compared to the average human inter-rater spread $H$ of 0.0534.
+This equals an average percentage of human-level performance (i.e., $PCK_{h}@Human^{0.95}$) of 86.71\%, compared to 62.03\% for OpenPose.
+Fig.~\ref{fig:errors} shows a close resemblance between the spread of the human annotations and the estimates of EfficientPose III and EfficientHourglass B4 across body keypoints.
+This resemblance was supported by a significant consistency, $ICC(C,1)$, and high agreement, $ICC(A,1)$, between the spread of human expert annotations and the mean error of EfficientPose III and EfficientHourglass B4 (see Table~\ref{tab:icc}).
+The lower $ICC(A,1)$ compared to $ICC(C,1)$ reflects a slightly higher $ME$ for the ConvNet models compared to the inter-rater spread $H$ of the human experts.
 A similar resemblance with human annotations was not achieved with OpenPose.

+Fig.~\ref{fig:samples} illustrates that fine-tuning significantly improves localization performance of infant pose estimation compared to no fine-tuning (i.e., W/O).
+Moreover, all ConvNets benefit from increased training set size, especially in terms of the $PCK_{h}@0.1$ measure (Fig.~\ref{fig:samples}c).
+However, whereas localization performance of OpenPose and CIMA-Pose saturates at sample sizes beyond 5 000 images, EfficientPose III and EfficientHourglass B4 benefit from larger training sets.
+There is also a tendency that EfficientPose III and EfficientHourglass are more stable across dataset sizes, with a smaller difference in localization performance from 100 to 14 483 images, compared to OpenPose and CIMA-Pose.